WASSP Multibeam Sounder (Gen 3)

 You should now receive navigation data and be able to record Multibeam depth data and BackScatter data by clicking on the "PBG" button in the Toolbar.

-Note: In order to confirm that data is being recorded, you might have to perform a sea trial in order for the boat position to move.
-In some case (if the GPS is very stable), you will not be able to see depth being recorded until you vessel move.
+Note: To confirm that data is being recorded, you may need to perform a sea trial so the vessel’s position changes.
+In some cases, especially when the GPS position is very stable, bathymetry data may not appear to record until the vessel begins moving.